It’s interesting to see how a search engine might try to calculate the relevance of search results, and find related queries

 In a recent post, I described a patent filing from Yahoo, where they presented a method of ranking images based upon a method of predicting clickthroughs of images at different positions in search results.

-The assumption behind that approach was that images that appeared to be relevant for a query would be clicked upon, and that a prediction rate for images at certain positions in the search results could be used to identify images which overperformed based upon where they appeared in the results and move those up, and to find images which underperformed based upon their position, and move them down in the results.
+The assumption behind that approach was that images that appeared to be relevant for a query would be clicked upon, and that a prediction rate for images at certain positions in the search results could be used to identify images which overperformed based upon where they appeared in the results and move those up, and to find images which underperformed based upon their position and move them down in the results.
 With image search results showing a thumbnail of an image, that might work well for images.

 Would tracking the number of times that web search results get clicked upon when they appeared in search results reveal that those results are relevant for the query terms that they rank for?
+That they might be related queries?

 A problem with that approach is that searchers only see a page title, abstract (or snippet), and URL for web pages, and those may not accurately reflect the content that appears upon the pages they represent.
 That limitation means that clicks upon search results for web pages may not be a good indication of how relevant those results are for a particular query.